-^{} Corresponding author: ebennewi@umd.edu
+Elizabeth R. Bennewitz : Corresponding author: ebennewi@umd.edu

-[†] Current address: AWS Center for Quantum Computing, Pasadena, California 91125, USA.
+William Morong: Current address: AWS Center for Quantum Computing, Pasadena, California 91125, USA.
 Work done prior to joining AWS.

-FIG. 1.
-Scattering of meson wave packets. (a) Kinks, which are neighboring pairs of anti-aligned spins, are depicted as colored points.
-Kinks can be unbound, or form bound two-kink states separated by l spins, called l -mesons.
-Here, an unbound two-kink state is depicted as two isolated points and a 1-meson is depicted as colored points joined by a spring. (b) An illustration of the creation of localized spin excitations on top of the ground state of the model with $\hat{H}' = 0$ [see Eq.
+Figure 1: Scattering of meson wave packets. (a) Kinks, which are neighboring pairs of anti-aligned spins, can form bound and unbound two-kink states, as determined by the model parameters.
+We are interested in studying the scattering of bound two-kink states, called mesons, at fixed values of the transverse field h^z .
+Bound two-kink states form stable quasi-particles while unbound two-kink states form unstable quasi-particles that decay into multi-particle states.
+Two-kink spin configurations at $h^z = 0$ can be labeled by the distance l between the pair of kinks in the chain.
+We then define a critical separation l_c , determined by the model parameters, such that the $h^z = 0$ spin configurations with two kinks separated by $\ell < \ell_c$ ($\ell \ge \ell_c$) are adiabatically connected to bound (unbound) two-kink states at a given h^z .
+Here, an unbound two-kink state is depicted as two isolated purple points and a bound two-kink state (meson) is depicted as blue points joined by a spring. (b) An illustration of the creation of localized spin excitations on top of the ground state of the model with $\hat{H}'=0$ [see Eq.
 (1)], distributed according to a wave-packet profile.
 Darker shades of blue correspond to later stages of the evolution. (c) Propagation and collision of meson wave packets resulting in elastic scattering (blue) and inelastic scattering into an unbound two-kink state (purple). (d) Elastic scattering of two incoming 1-meson wave packets into two outgoing 1-meson wave packets. (e) Inelastic scattering between two 1-mesons scattering into two unbound kinks moving away from each other (expanding the purple region).
 The gradient regions in (d) and (e) from white to gray at early times mark adiabatic ramps from \hat{H}0 to \hat{H} .
 These ramps prepare (dressed) 1-meson wave packets in the full interacting model from the (bare) wave packets of the free model with only \hat{H}0 .
 The gradient regions back from gray to white at late times mark the reverse ramps that convert dressed wave packets into bare ones.
 The tilde notation is used to indicate dressed states.